A/N: Warning in this chapter for discussion of past abuse.

-Roman shook his head.
+Roman scoffed and shook his head.
 “I had a friend who was.
 She explained it to me.
 Something about magnetic activity, I think.
 She thinks they’re going to coalesce to form one big star, but they’re just as likely to collide, explode, and kill everyone.
 Either way, it won’t happen for thousands of years.”

 “I doubt Atiuh would let the suns explode.”